oidcproxydotnet/OidcProxy.Net/readme.md

 The process flow to authenticate a user is visualised in the following diagram:

 <img src="docs/BFF-login-workflow.png">

-## Getting started

-This solution supports authentication with

-* Auth0
-* Okta
-* Azure Active Directory
-* Identity Server
-* Key Cloak

-Follow the instructions in the documentation to implement it. (//todo: Write these docs)

 ## Want to help making the internet more secure?